AERodgers/Praat-K-Max/README.md

 # Praat-K-Max
- Suite of scripts for annotating and analysing intonational phrases using points of maximum curvature estimated from the second time derivative of the F0 contour.
+ A plugin for annotating and analysing intonational phrases using points of maximum curvature estimated from the second time derivative of the F0 contour.

  Requires Praat version 6.x.x (http://www.fon.hum.uva.nl/praat/)

- To use the script, select "Clone or download" followed by "Download ZIP".
+ To use the plugin, select "Clone or download" followed by "Download ZIP".
  Extract the ZIP file and copy the folder named "plugin_KMax" to the Praat preferences directory.
 (See http://www.fon.hum.uva.nl/praat/manual/preferences_directory.html for more information.)